avafinger/bpi-m64-firmware/readme.md

 - OV5640 (camera)
 - HDMI 1080P
 - GbE (Gigabit ethernet)
+- LCD 7" with Touch Screen (Not tested!)

 This OS image is based on the works and ideas of
 -------------------------------------------------